000x009/Portfolio/README.md

 # My portfolio
-It is built using Typescript + React
+It is built using Typescript + React + ThreeJS

 # Run
 1. ```npm install```